bernease/cli-demo-1/README.md

 ## Installation instructions

-1. Ensure all dependencies are met
-2. Extract the files with: `tar -xzf whylogs.tar.gz`
-3. Create a new virtual environment, either with VirtualEnv or Conda (we recommend Miniconda)
-4. Ensure that Python 3.7 is used
-   1. With Conda use: `conda create --name whylogs python=3.7`
-5. Ensure the latest pip version with:
-   1. Conda: `conda install pip`
+1. Make sure you have Python 3.7 or 3.8 (`python --version`)
-   2. VirtualEnv: `pip install -U pip`
+2. Run `pip install -U whylogs`.
-6. Select destination directory to install WhyLogs:
-   1. MacOS users, please use the `MacOSX-x86_64` directory
-   2. Linux x86-64/Windows subsystem users, please use the `Linux-x86_64` directory
-7. Install WhyLogs with: `pip install datasketches* && pip install whylogs*`
-8. You can install these libraries in your notebooks as well but note that *the order of installation is important*
+   You might have to run `pip3 install -U whylogs` for MacOS
-9. To start WhyLogs, run: `whylogs init`
+3. To start WhyLogs, run: `whylogs init`
-10. Install Jupyter to view the notebooks
+4. Start Jupyter to view the notebooks

 ### Compiling from source